MBA Programs at FDU

 - ECON 6400: Economics for Business Decisions

 Quantitative Models for Business

 - DSCI 6401: Supply and Value Chain Management

 International Student Requirement

 In certain circumstances it may be necessary for students to further develop their proficiency in English in order to ensure academic success.
-In these cases students are required to take the English for Professional Success course EPS 5109 as well as the lab EPS 5119.
+In these cases students are required to take courses in English for Professional Success (EPS).
+EPS courses do not apply toward the graduate business program curriculum.